Weapons

 One-Handed Weapons

-One-handed weapons account for a great deal of weapons of war where a person was also carrying a shield.
+One-handed weapons account for a great deal of weapons of war used by someone who was also carrying a shield.
 These weapons are often very difficult to conceal as they are just long enough to stick out of clothing, cause walking problems when stuffed into an outfit, etc. All one-handed weapons get 1x strength modifier when dealing damage.

 Straight Sword: One of the most ubiquitous weapons in all fantasy settings and in history.
 Weapon examples of these include a European arming sword, Chinese jian, gladius, Celtic leaf-blade, and many others.
 Despite some misunderstandings about these blades, they are quite efficient cutters.

 Heavy Sword: A heavy sword is something a bit heftier than the aforementioned blades but can still be held in one hand.
-Examples of these in history are not common, though a couple of examples would be a dadao or a cutlass.
+Examples of these in history are not common, though a couple of examples would be a cutlass, a broad dao, and any wide-profile one-handed blade.

 Simple Blunt: Do not mistake the simple part for a lack of lethality.
-Simple blunt weaponry are extremely devestating to the target of the receiving end.
+Simple blunt weaponry is extremely devastating to the target on the receiving end.
 There are an extremely large number of examples, a shillelagh, knobkerrie, mace, billy-club, tonfa, and many others.

 Light Axe: An axe with a more slender blade and lighter haft.
-These would include tomahawks, hand axes, and all things similar.
+These would include tomahawks, hand axes, and similar weapons.
 Due to the shape of an axe, they can be used for a trip attempt and gain a +2 circumstance bonus when doing so.

 Heavy Axe: An axe more designed for melee combat and war rather than being forced into such use, the haft is heavy and might have langets.
 Due to the shape of an axe, they can be used for a trip attempt and gain a +2 circumstance bonus when doing so.